Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 And, what's more important, if Dr.

-tempt to make over left- chil-
+tempt to make over left-handed chil-

-dren 2 that they will become right-
+dren so that they will become right-

-“Research has ,” said Dr.
+«Research has shown,” said Dr.

-| wile to a recent gathering of psy-
+Wile to a recent gathering of psy-

 chiatrists, “that attempts to force